 Louisiana can properly claim the title "festival capital of the world," with more than 400-plus festivals scheduled annually around the state.
 In the spring, however, the festival action goes into warp speed.
+Read about even more unique Louisiana spring festivals.

 Every weekend—and sometimes the weekdays in between—brings a new round of events that makes it hard for a festival-goer to choose.
 Consider the Boggy Bayou Festival in Pine Prairie or the Railroad Days Festival in DeQuincy—just a few of the celebrations that kick off March and April's great outdoor gatherings.
 Soon thereafter comes the fabulous French Quarter Festival in New Orleans—a celebration of music and food in one of the country’s most historic neighborhoods.